venom1204/venom1204.github.io/_posts/2026-07-26-past-three-weeks.md

 - Documentation updates to `special-symbols.Rd` and the `.SD` vignette explaining the static snapshot behavior of `.SD`.
 - Regression tests covering grouped, ungrouped, nested, and false-positive scenarios.

-During review, I also addressed maintainer feedback regarding implementation details, test conventions, and issue references.
+During review, I also addressed maintainer feedback regarding implementation details, test conventions, issue references, and overall behavior in nested expressions.

 ## Adding `limit` Support to `nafill()` and `setnafill()`